GetDKAN/dkan-tools/README.md

 dktl init
 ```

-This will automatically start up the Docker containers, which can also be started manually with `dktl docker:compose up -d`.
-Any other docker-compose commands can be run via `dktl docker:compose <args>` or simply `dktl dc <args>`.

 3. Get Drupal, only versions 8.8 or above are supported:

 ```bash
 dktl get <drupal-version>
 ```

 4. Get Drupal dependencies and DKAN modules.
-This will create the symlinks necessary to create a working Drupal site under _/docroot_.

 ```bash
 dktl make
 ```
   - Make options:
       * `--prefer-source` If you are working directly on the DKAN project or one of its libraries and want to be able to commit changes and submit pull requests.
 This option will be passed directly to Composer; see the [Composer CLI documentation](https://getcomposer.org/doc/03-cli.md#command-line-interface-commands) for more details.
-      * `--frontend` To **download** the React frontend application to _src/frontend_ and symlink the files to _docroot/data-catalog-frontend_.
+      * `--frontend` To **download** the React frontend application to _src/frontend_, grab its dependencies, and symlink the files to _docroot/data-catalog-frontend_.
 The master branch will be downloaded unless you specify a branch from data-catalog-frontend like this `--frontend=<branch-name>`.
       * `--tag=<tag>` To build a site using a specific DKAN tag rather than from master.
       * `--branch=<branch-name>` Similarly, you can build a specific branch of DKAN by using this option.